Help us improve in just 2 minutes—share your thoughts in our reader survey.

 T.J.
 Donovan

 Chittenden County State’s Attorney T.J.
-Donovan challenged Sorrell for the Dem. nomination.
+Donovan challenged Sorrell for the Democratic nomination.
 Two major issues of Donovan's campaign were prescription drug abuse, which he claimed Sorrell showed inadequate leadership on, and poverty.
 Acknowledging his underdog status, he told reporters after announcing his candidacy, "Although I want to win, I want to raise those issues, but let me say this, I'm in this race to win it."[1]
 [10]

 Donovan Endorsements (click "show"):[11] | |